SkillsUnion/tamkeen-software/docs/0-foundations/cli-git/git.md

 Version control is not strictly necessary to create programs, but it makes software development easier by reducing the fear of breaking code.
 If we break code when using version control, we can compare our changes to the last working version, easily find bugs to fix, or even rolling back to the last working version if needed.

-In this submodule we will learn how to create code versions, more commonly known as "commits".&#x20;
+In this submodule we will learn how to create code versions, more commonly known as "commits".

 We will continue to learn Git techniques as we progress through Bootcamp.